whenrohitcodes/Zoom-Clone-Mobile-Application/README.md

-This is my collaborative Mini Project for SE.
+This is my collaborative Mini Project for SE with swati dubey.